Hofburg

 Tournaments were held in front of the castle, on today's Rennweg, to provide entertainment for members of the court.
 Emperor Ferdinand I, Maximilian's grandson, also used Innsbruck as a temporary residence for himself and his family.
 Under his son Ferdinand II, the Hofburg and thus also Innsbruck became one of the most important centres of 16th century Renaissance court culture north of the Alps, even though the sovereign himself preferred to spend his time at Ambras Castle.

-The Innsbruck Hofburg owes its current rococo-style appearance to Austria's most prominent regent, Maria Theresa, although she was only present twice.
-The architecture was designed by the architects Johann Martin Gumpp the Younger and Nicolaus von Pacassi.
+The Innsbruck Hofburg owes its current rococo-style appearance to Austria's most prominent regent, Maria Theresa.
+Although she was only present twice herself, the old Gothic walls were anathema to her.
+The new architecture was designed by the architects Johann Martin Gumpp the Younger and Nicolaus von Pacassi.
 Maria Theresa also founded the Innsbruck Ladies' Convent on the south side of the Innsbruck Hofburg.
 Her husband Emperor Franz Stephan had died in Innsbruck.
 16 noble ladies were to pray for the salvation of the emperor's soul in his death chamber, which was converted into a convent.
 Maria Theresa, who was regarded as the regent of the Enlightenment, was also still aware that life after death was more important than life on earth.
 Maria Elisabeth, one of her daughters, took over the management of the monastery.
-Because of her appearance, she was nicknamed the kropferte Liesl.
+Because of her appearance, she was called the kropferte Liesl.
 This institution continues to exist to this day, and prayers for the salvation of the emperor's soul are probably still being said diligently.

 With the end of the Habsburg Monarchy in 1918 and the Habsburg Laws behind it, the Hofburg became the property of the Republic.
 It is administered by the Burghauptmannschaft Österreich.
 The interior of the Hofburg is well worth seeing and can be visited.
 The highlights are the halls of Empress Maria Theresa and the Empress Elisabeth Apartment of Sissi as well as the Riesensaal mit Bildern der Familie Maria Theresias.